alphagov/service-performance/README.md

-# Government Service Data – API
+# Government Service Data – Publish Data

 This is the publishing component for Government Service Data.